 Bloukrans Bridge

-Here you can jump the world’s highest bridge bungee jump – 216 meters.
-I’ve done three bungee jumps before, but I still had to do this jump.
-This is a Baz Bus stop, but I would not recommend you to stay here.
-Stay either in Plettenberg Bay or The Grags/Stormsriver and arrange transportation to the bungee place.
-Besides the bridge and the bungee place, there’s nothing else here, so it isn’t exactly a nice place to stay without a car.
+This is where you can take the plunge from the world’s highest bridge bungee jump—216 meters of pure adrenaline.
+I’ve done three bungee jumps before, but I couldn’t resist trying this one.
+While this spot is a Baz Bus stop, I wouldn’t recommend staying here overnight.
+Instead, stay in Plettenberg Bay or The Grags/Stormsriver and arrange transportation to the bungee site.

 The Grags or Stormsriver